 Ashraf Dahod, a computer engineer turned entrepreneur, holds degrees from the University of Mumbai, the University of Michigan, Stanford University, Northeastern, and Harvard Business School.
 His mobile wireless infrastructure company Starent Networks was acquired by Cisco Systems in December 2009, and he is now president and CEO of another mobile technology company, Altiostar Networks.

-Shamim Dahod isn’t the only BU alum in the family, and in fact the Alumni Center would be an appropriate spot for a future family get-together: one of the couple’s daughters and Ashraf Dahod’s sister have degrees from BU.
+Shamim Dahod isn’t the only BU alum in the family, and in fact the Alumni Center would be an appropriate spot for a future family get-together: one of the couple’s daughters and Ashraf Dahod’s sister have BU degrees.
 A niece graduated from MED and one son-in-law is a second-year student there; their other son-in-law, a cardiologist, did his residency at Boston Medical Center.

 “Usually the first building a prospective student enters is the Leventhal Center,” Brown says.
 “Having the alumni and admissions centers side by side and physically connected shows that there’s much more to joining this community than the four years of on-campus experience—it physically symbolizes the lifelong connection of our students to the University.”

-Hall says plans for the Castle include kitchen and catering facilities for event catering and a revived faculty and alumni lunch program on the first floor.
+Hall says plans for the Castle include a four-season patio and an expanded menu for the BU Pub as well as enhanced kitchen and catering facilities for event catering and a revived faculty and alumni lunch program on the first floor.

 The project is designed by the Boston firm Finegold Alexander Architects, Inc., which also designed the upcoming second phase of the Kilachand Hall makeover.